lobehub/lobe-analytics/README.md

 <h1>Lobe Analytics</h1>

 A modern, type-safe analytics library for tracking user events across multiple providers.
-Built with TypeScript and designed for flexibility and ease of use.
+Built with TypeScript and designed for flexibility, global instance management, and ease of use.

 \[!\[]\[npm-release-shield]]\[npm-release-link]
 \[!\[]\[github-releasedate-shield]]\[github-releasedate-link]